Pathway to Success

 View the full list of Welcome Week events on our Shoutout Platform.

 Alongside Welcome Week, you’ll also take part in academic induction sessions organised by your academic faculties.
-These sessions will introduce you to your lecturers, your Connect Team, course content, and what’s expected from you in your studies.
-More information on your Academic Induction is available on our Academic Inductions page, and after you receive your login details, you’ll be able to access your course module pages.
+These sessions will introduce you to your lecturers, your Connect Team, course content, and what’s expected from you during your studies.
+After you have enrolled, you’ll be able to access your academic induction materials on the University of Chester Learning Environment (Moodle).

 Throughout Orientation, our outdoor visible drop-in point at Exton Park can help answer any questions you have in person.
-Whether you’re lost, confused, or just need to know what’s happening next, we’re here to help.
-Explore our campuses while you're here, they'll help you get your bearings and feel confident moving around from day one.
+Speak to a friendly staff member in the red gazebo if you’re lost, confused, or just want to know what’s happening next.
+We’re here to help.
+Explore our campuses while you're here — they'll help you get your bearings and feel confident moving around from day one.

 Guidepost Weeks 3 to 4